In this ByBit review, we compare the pros and cons of this new crypto margin exchange.

-This essentially allows traders to multiple their exposure to price movements, to maximize gains while risking very little.
+This essentially allows traders to multiply their exposure to price movements, to maximize gains while risking very little.

-As it stands, ByBit only offers perpetual swaps, which means the contracts have no set expiry date at which they will be automatically settled.
+As it stands, ByBit only offers perpetual contracts, which means the contracts have no set expiry date at which they will be automatically settled.

 Being a derivatives trading platform, there is no actual transfer of Bitcoin between buyers and sellers on ByBit.
 However, contracts are settled in the underlying asset, and quoted in USD.

 With ByBit it is important to remember that although there are no maximum caps to the amount that you can trade, there is a cap to the maximum risk limit that is allowed for each asset pair.

 For BTC/USD the risk limit is set to 100 BTC, for ETH/USD it is 1,000 ETH, whereas EOS/USD and XRP/USD are set at 25,000 EOS, and 250,000 XRP respectively.